input-output-hk/adrestia/Development-Process.md

     - Acceptance Criteria (A/C) written in [Gherkin](http://docs.behat.org/en/v2.5/guides/1.gherkin.html)
     - Possible extra information or documents
 - Items in the backlog are sorted by priority.
-- U/S are estimated upfront, by the team via blind-voting and using a 3-value scale: small, large or uncertain.
+- U/S are estimated upfront, by the team via blind-voting and using a 4-value scale: small, medium, large or uncertain.

 <details>
     <summary>example</summary>